This professional is available for new clients.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Covid-19 Response: I am currently working online with clients by video call (Zoom) and also by phone.
 Please do get in touch for details.

 I am currently working online by Zoom.

 How to get in touch...

-If you are considering beginning psychotherapy and would like to make an appointment with me in London or Hastings, please email through the 'Email me' link above - or phone on the number at the top of this page (please do leave a message if I am unable to answer and I will get back to you).
+If you are considering beginning psychotherapy and would like to make an appointment with me, please email through the 'Email me' link above - or phone on the number at the top of this page (please do leave a message if I am unable to answer and I'll get back to you as soon as possible).